Deutsche Boerse's Asia plans hit by turbulence, tech woes

 Although many U.S. and European exchanges have expressed a desire to expand in Asia, they have struggled to do so through the traditional cash equities trading route, due to long-entrenched rules and traditions that closely protect domestic exchanges in the Asia region from both takeovers and direct competition.

-Bourses such as NYSE Euronext, Nasdaq OMX, London Stock Exchange Group plc, CME Group and Deutsche Boerse have instead opted for partnerships that largely involve cross-listing futures products, selling technology such as matching engines, or licensing products, like indexes.
+Bourses such as NYSE Euronext, Nasdaq OMX, London Stock Exchange Group plc (LSE.L), CME Group (CME.O) and Deutsche Boerse have instead opted for partnerships that largely involve cross-listing futures products, selling technology such as matching engines, or licensing products, like indexes.

 A Deutsche Boerse spokesman broadly confirmed the delay to Eurex Asia to 2017 due to "internal and external" reasons but declined to give details.